JasmithaTholeti/Samsung_Reflect/README.md

 ---

 ### 🤖 Enhanced AI Features
+- **Generative AI Storytelling**
+    Instantly turn keywords into rich, descriptive diary entries using **Zephyr-7B** (via Hugging Face).

+- **Smart "Thinking" Autocomplete**
+    Context-aware text suggestions that finish your sentences as you type, powered by LLMs.

+- **Text-to-Image Generation**
+    Create custom cover art and illustrations for your journals using **Stable Diffusion XL**.

 - **Semantic Media Search**
   Quickly find the right photos, videos, or audio by **location, objects, context, and more** to enrich your journal entries.